 Many contractors take employment applications for granted, but it really is the most important step in the hiring process.
 A well-crafted application helps you get the information you need to make the right hiring decision — and it actually protects you from liabilities in the hiring process.
 First, let's cover the basics.

-You may also want to measure your recruitment efforts and ask how the applicant learned about the job, who the applicant knows on your job, and if the applicant has friends or relatives who also work here.
+You may also want to measure your recruitment efforts and ask how the applicant learned about the job, who the applicant knows in your company, and if the applicant has friends or relatives who also work for you.
 All of this is helpful to you in identifying more sources of information about this person.